nhoanhsdh21-stack/HCMUT-UAV-dataset/README.md

 Because the dataset size is large (~38 GB), the dataset itself is **not stored on GitHub**.

-This repository should contain only:
+This repository contains only:

 - documentation (`README`, usage notes, release notes),
 - metadata (`classes.txt`, split files, checksums),
 - helper scripts (validation, format conversion),
-- download links to Google Drive (or another file host).
+- download links to Google Drive.

 ---